Check Library¶

 constant file_name : in string := "");

-The functions have the following format.
+The boolean functions have the following format.

 impure function check<_name>(